kokkos/ProgrammingGuide/benchmarks.md

 ==========
 A common complaint about C++ abstractions in HPC is that they hinder compiler optimizations.
 While that was largely true in the past, a number of developments have improved the situation.
-More recent C++ standards introduce capabilities and constraints which help the compiler optimize code, and with the widespread adoption of C++ abstraction layers in industry significant work has gone into optimizing the commonly used compilers.
+More recent C++ standards introduce capabilities and constraints which help the compiler optimize code.
+Furthermore, with the widespread adoption of C++ abstraction layers in industry, significant work has gone into optimizing commonly used compilers.
-To demonstrate that `mdspan` does not introduce overheads compared to using raw pointers with manual indexing we will show benchmark results both for the version using `mdspan` and an equivalent implementation using raw pointers.
+To demonstrate that `mdspan` does not introduce overheads compared to using raw pointers with manual indexing, we will show benchmark results both for the version using `mdspan` and an equivalent implementation using raw pointers.
  Since the difference in most benchmarks is very small, most figures in this section show overhead of the `mdspan` version over the raw pointer variant.
 Negative overhead indicates cases where the `mdspan` version was faster.